Book Review: Thank You for Arguing

 Next Lesson: Premiss Indicators

 I was curious about what the context of Larry Silverstein's "pull it" quote―discussed in the Resource listed below―might reveal about its meaning.
 So, I obtained a copy of the PBS documentary from which it was taken.
-Unfortunately, the documentary itself doesn't provide any context for the quote, such as the question which Silverstein was answering, or anything that he said before the quote itself that would give the antecedent of "it".
+Unfortunately, the documentary itself doesn't provide any context for the quote, such as the question that Silverstein was answering, or anything he said before the quote itself that would give the antecedent of "it".
 However, the film does shed light on a related claim made by conspiracy theorists.

 Some conspiricists claim that "pull" is a technical term for a controlled demolition of a building using explosives.
 One piece of evidence that they give for this interpretation is a short quote from earlier in the same documentary: "We're getting ready to pull Building 6."

 This quote is often accompanied by a half-minute video clip taken from the documentary.
 The claim is that World Trade Center building 6 was demolished with explosives, thus establishing that the word "pull" is used to refer to such demolitions.
 However, earlier in the documentary, the narrator says the following:

 The use of explosives to demolish World Trade Centers 4, 5 and 6 was rejected for fear workers would risk their lives entering buildings to set the charges.

 So, how was the heavily-damaged but still standing WTC 6 demolished?
 Here's a transcript of the video clip:

 Narrator: By mid-December, the Department of Design and Construction had leveled World Trade Center buildings 4 and 5.